nss-evening-cohort-3/saving-variables-individual-assignment-complikatyed/README.md

 ### Database Commands

 - `clear all`, `remove all` and `delete all` - removes all saved entries from the database
 - `show all` - prints out all variables (with their values) in tabular form saved within the database.
-Note: Variables should be listed in alphabitcal order.
+Note: Variables should be listed in alphabetical order.
 See example below.

 ```sh
 >> x = 3